Profiremu23/odin-recipes/README.md

 # odin-recipes
-This is my first project which I use my acquired HTML knowledge from the fantastic website The Odin Project.
+This is my first project which I demonstrate my HTML knowledge learned from the fantastic website known as The Odin Project.